-(iii) Such worries arise because of the fears in our mind.
-Some of such fears arise when we have seen something similar happening around us.
+(iii) Such worries arise because of the fears in our minds.
+Some such fears arise when we see something similar happening around us.

-Such fears and worries can be avoided by sheer will power and optimistic mindset.
+Such fears and worries can be avoided by sheer willpower and an optimistic mindset.

 Question 2.
 Read the following line.